College of Southern Nevada

 - Political science

-In fact, the school’s website suggests that there are 180 degree and certificate options available at the school.
+In fact, the school’s website has over 160 degree and certificate options available at the school.

 Life in Nevada